Breckie/BIOL-653-McCollum-Breck/README.md

 Work in progress, ya'll.

-## breckmccmoney is now changing into homework folder and will be renamed shortly.
-It is possible the directory will remain the same as it is not appearing as the *more-professionally-named* "BIOL-653-McCollum-Breck"

-Still working on figuring out how to edit a readme, but my first one was kind of a disaster so I will try again here.
-This homework folder/repository is currently empty but I am going to try to copy the contents of the breckmcmoney folder over here, or just rename the old one, though perhaps I can't have two repositories with the same nema.

-ANYWAY, once I have some content in this here repository, it will need to be formatted.
+So, once I get better at depositing content in this here repository, it will need to be formatted.
+At the moment i am pretty bad at formatting as I go so consider this a "cheat sheet" or reminder of how to make things less ugly.

-The old "My First Story" story is pretty ugly as is.
-You can change this using some standardized syntax right in RMarkdown.
+You can reformat text using some standardized syntax right in RStudio.
+Once you get the hang of it, you might even remember these things and be able to type them right as you go in RStudio.
+Wouldn't that be great!

-So here are some instructions for making things prettier and/or emphasizing things that need emphasis:
+## ANYWAY, here are some instructions for making things prettier, less embarrassing, and/or emphasizing things that need emphasis:

+***

-There is an easy way to create Headers and Titile lines of text in different font sizes.
+First of all, there is an easy way to create Headers and Titile lines of text in different font sizes.

-For extra large font type "hashtag" or "pound sign" (depending on your generation) "space" text, such as:
+For example, let's say something is really important and you want to type it in extra large font, type one "hashtag" or "pound sign" (depending on your generation) and a space, in front of your text, such as:
 # Header 1

 For large font type two "hashtags" or "pound signs" before a space and your text: